jadelantern/FandangoAPITicketOffice/README.md

 ## Addressing Expectations

-Upon creation of this project, I learned: - TBA
+Upon creation of this project, I learned:

 • How to better create methods, and better understanding of using a method to proform a single task making the app faster overall.